dartmouth-pbs/psyc161/README.md

 ## Final project

-Students have two possibilities: self-proposed or an imposed project.
+Final project will be optional -- students will be welcome to choose either to do some final project or do two final homeworks, or both (project + homeworks) for "extra credit".

+For the final project, students have two possibilities: self-proposed or a suggested project.
 For a self-proposed project:

 - It must be a new development (i.e. not something you did before this course), although you can choose to improve upon your prior code